 Causes of anaemia

-Anaemia can have many causes, including:
+Anaemia can have many causes.
+Examples of these include:

-- dietary deficiency – lack of iron, vitamin B12 or folic acid in the diet
+- Dietary deficiency - Lack of iron, vitamin B12 or folic acid in the diet

 Symptoms of anaemia